cststack/k8comp/README.md

 ```
 ### Setup Requirements

-The script requires a functional hiera configuration.
-On the example folder can be found a working configuration.
+The script requires a functional hiera configuration in the main k8comp folder.

 A fully working kubernetes installation and kubectl installed on the local host from where the script will be used.

-To install hiera in CentOS 7 download and install puppet repository
+To install hiera in CentOS 7 download and install puppet repository.
 ```
 rpm -Uvh https://yum.puppetlabs.com/el/7/products/x86_64/puppetlabs-release-7-12.noarch.rpm
 ```